anthonygrees/chef_poc/details/step_5.md

 ## Step 5.
 Bootstrap Nodes

 [Return to Main Menu](../README.md#index)

+WARNING: Please use Chef Client version 16.2 in order to successful run this POC repo with Audit Cookbook and policies (download links have been updated below)

 #### 5.1 Windows Manual Bootstrap

 Install the Chef Client on the Windows VM.
-Here is the link - https://downloads.chef.io/products/infra-client?os=windows
+Here is the link - https://downloads.chef.io/tools/infra-client/stable?v=16.2.73&os=windows

 Copy the Org Validator `.pem` file that was created when you configured the Chef Server.
 Copy the pem file to: